 The best prospects for transformation (or, at least, poverty alleviation or better provision of social minima) may therefore lie not with challenging elites, for that challenge is sure to fail given their indispensability to stability and social provision.
 Instead, bearing in mind (i) the transformative TJ focus on the rearticulation of norms and the empowerment of reform constituencies and (ii) the importance of good governance for the poorest and most vulnerable, the best prospects for transformation may lie with binding existing elites practices to a broader and more inclusive national project.
 Development actors in particular acknowledge that enhancing the incentives of elites to support inclusive long-term development is at the core of any pro-poor politics (DFID and UKAID, 2010:8).
 Hosseini and Moore (2002:5), most notably, argue that elites hold the key to developing meaningful anti-poverty strategies not out of any altruistic ethos, but out of self-interest in a more effective state to better project their influence, a bigger economic cake to divide up between their clients or wider welfare provision to expand the client base (Hosseini and Moore, 2002: 10).
-Inasmuch as transformative TJ aspires to truth commissions that diagnose socio-economic ills, reparations programmes that conduce to broader welfare outcomes or grassroots empowerment, the best results are likely to emanate from constructive dialogue with elites about solutions to structural inequality and the sorts of framing of economic justice issues that bind elites to a greater commitment to address them.
+Inasmuch as transformative TJ aspires to truth commissions that diagnose socioeconomic ills, reparations programmes that conduce to broader welfare outcomes or grassroots empowerment, the best results are likely to emanate from constructive dialogue with elites about solutions to structural inequality and the sorts of framing of economic justice issues that bind elites to a greater commitment to address them.
 The most powerful arguments are those that not only accord with shared norms about what is morally right, but which tap into notions of elite self-interest and common gains (Hosseini and Moore, 2002: 10).
-Transformative aspirations like better education, housing and fertility control might better be justified in the instrumental language of development and economic growth than in terms rights or of their intrinsic worth.
+Transformative aspirations like better education, housing and fertility control might better be justified in the instrumental language of development and economic growth than in terms of rights or of their intrinsic worth.
 Though the transformative turn emphasises bottom-up empowerment and resistance, better results may flow from activities that foreground some of the more inclusive elite incentives by foregrounding those ‘persuasive narratives that justify policies that might reduce poverty in terms of the achievement of other broadly accepted goals’ (Hosseini and Moore, 2002: 16).
-This would have the effect of bringing TJ discourse more conservatively within the realm of linking TJ with development, as Duthie (2008) has argued, at the expense of broader but far less concretely articulated transformative justice.
-Insofar as it aligns with the loci of effective power within a state (while also challenging them), it may also prove more effective.

 Conclusion